 - #1 Doctor recommended brand

-Take 4 Soft Gels per day, 2 in the morning, 2 in the evening with a full glass of water and during a meal.
+Take 2 Soft Gels daily; 1 in the morning, 1 in the evening with food.

 **Professional Samples are for eye care practitioners only.
 A qualified practitioner, for this program, is defined as one that is on a registered list compiled through the American Medical Association.
 Good only in USA.
 Samples are not for resale.
 Any other use constitutes fraud.

-PreserVision is a registered trademark of Bausch & Lomb Incorporated.
+Accessed October 2013.
 AREDS2 is a registered trademark of the United States Department of Health and Human Services (HHS).
-AREDS2® is an ongoing study that is expected to end in 2013.